Skip to main content

 let joint = world.createImpulseJoint(params, body1, body2, true);

-Joint motors#
+Joint motors

 Spherical, revolute, and prismatic joints support joint motors.

-Motors allow you to make the linked rigid-bodies move relative to one another, along the free degrees of freedoms left by the joint, as if a motor was pushing them.
+Motors allow you to make the linked rigid-bodies move relative to one another, along the free degrees of freedom left by the joint, as if a motor was pushing them.
 The joint motor is simulated with a PD controller (Proportional Derivative controller) where you can set a target relative velocity along the free degrees of freedom as well as a target position.
 The stiffness of the PD controller controls the strength of the force that will be applied to make the bodies reach the target relative positions along the free DOFs.
 The damping of the PD controller controls the strength of the force that will be applied to make the bodies reach the target relative velocities along the free DOFs.
 All joints supporting motors have the following methods:

 • configureMotorPosition(targetPos, stiffness, damping) : this tells the joint motor that we want the relative position of the rigid-bodies along the free DOFs to be equal to target_pos , and that the relative velocity when it reaches that position should be zero.